olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 - Java 1.8
 - Maven 3.6.2
-- Mysql 8.0.17
+- MySQL 8.0.17

 ### Installing

-A step by step series of examples that tell you how to get a development env running:
+A step by step explanation that tell you how to get a development environment running:

 1.Install Java: